initialcommit-com/git-sim/docs/shell.md

 ## In an editor

-The [VS Code extension](vscode.md) puts all three verbs in the editor, with a live view for the sidebar.
-For editors without an extension, `git-sim live` in a terminal beside the editor does most of the work: it opens in the browser and follows whatever the editor's Git integration does.
+The [VS Code extension](vscode.md) puts all three verbs in the editor, with a live view for the sidebar; [Vim](../integrations/vim), [Neovim](../integrations/nvim) and [Emacs](../integrations/emacs) have plugins with the same commands.
+For editors without a plugin system, nano among them, the terminal does the work:
+`git-sim live` in a pane beside the editor (tmux, a second tab) opens the graph in the browser and follows whatever you do in the editor's own Git commands.
+In nano 5 or newer, the execute prompt (`^T`, "Execute Command") runs a shell command and inserts its output, so `git-sim preflight reset --hard HEAD~1` there drops the report into the buffer you are writing in, which is handy for notes and pull request descriptions.

 ## Beside an AI agent